Territorial Army and Reservist Injury Compensation Claims

 Compensation may include a lump sum and/or regular payments and the amount will depend on the severity of the injury or illness.

-If the injury or illness is due to service after 5 April 2005, a Claimant may receive a tax-free lump sum payment through the Armed Forces Compensation Scheme (AFCS).
+If your injury or illness is due to service after 5 April 2005, you may receive a tax-free lump sum payment through the Armed Forces Compensation Scheme (AFCS).

-For more serious illness or injury, the Claimant may also receive a tax-free monthly payment for life after he is discharged.
+For more serious illness or injury, you may also receive a tax-free monthly payment for life after you are discharged.
 This is known as a Guaranteed Income Payment (GIP).
-The amount payable is based on salary, age and the severity of the injury.
+The amount payable is based on your salary, age and the severity of the injury.

-If the GIP awarded is 50% or more of the Claimant's salary he may also be eligible for an Armed Forces Independence Payment (AFIP).
+If the GIP awarded is 50% or more of a claimant's salary he or she may also be eligible for an Armed Forces Independence Payment (AFIP).

 Amounts awarded depend on the severity of the injury or illness.

 Other allowances may be available for those with problems in getting around or with finding a job.